truemail-rb/truemail-go/README.md

     // This parameter uses for SMTP session in SMTP validation layer.
     SmtpPort: 2525,

     // Optional parameter.
-This option will provide to use smtp fail fast behaviour.
+This option will provide to use smtp fail fast behavior.
 When
     // smtpFailFast = true it means that Truemail ends smtp validation session after first
     // attempt on the first mx server in any fail cases (network connection/timeout error,
     // smtp validation error).
 This feature helps to reduce total time of SMTP validation